Energy Practices Versus Regular Exercises

 And what does that look like, in practice?
 For starters, a practitioner should be able to hold back from retaliating, and patiently endure.
 Anyone who succumbs to retaliating could hardly be called a practitioner.
 Those who have bad tempers might think that this is too hard for them to do.
 But I think they simply need to work on their tempers, as practitioners should be able to stay composed.
 Some people lose their tempers when disciplining their children and get all worked up.
 But it needn’t be like that.
 You shouldn’t genuinely get angry.
 You have to be calm and rational for your child to be reared well.
 Do you really think you could develop higher energy if even little things get to you or cause you to lose your temper?
 I recall someone once telling me that he could take getting publicly humiliated as long as nobody he knew was there to see it.
 But that’s not good enough.
 You might one day get slapped in the face and disgraced right in front of those whom you would least want to see it.
 How you handle it would be revealing and show how composed you are.
 To really make the grade, you would have to not only keep your composure but also not let it get to you.
 Remember that a saint would never let anything affect him or her emotionally; worldly things simply don’t occupy a holy person’s mind.
 And they will always be pleasant and upbeat, however badly they might be treated.
 If you can genuinely be like that, then you are already a saint to some degree.

 There was a well-known figure in ancient China named Han Hsin, who was extremely able; he served as a chief general to the future emperor Liu Bang and was instrumental in creating his empire.
 We should note what set him apart.
 It’s said that from a young age he was different from others, and there’s a well-known anecdote about his willingly enduring the indignity of crawling, on hands and knees, between another man’s legs.
 As the story goes, when he was young he was active in the martial arts and carried a sword on him, as was customary.
-He was walking down the street one day when the town thug blocked his path, standing with hands on his hips.
+He was walking down the street one day when a thug blocked his path, standing with his hands on his hips.
 The thug challenged him, saying, “What are you carrying a sword for?
 Do you have the guts to kill a man?
 Let’s see you prove it by cutting off my head.”
 And with that said, he bent over and stuck his neck out.
 But Han couldn’t see any point in beheading the man.
 And like today, doing that would get you reported to the authorities and cost you your life, so it wasn’t something to do rashly.
 When the thug saw that Han wasn’t about to kill him, he declared, “If you want to get past me but don’t have the guts to kill me, then you’ll have to get on your hands and knees and crawl.”
 And that is just what he did.
 We can see from Han’s exceptional composure that he was different from others, and therein lay the key to his success.
 Thinking that honor is worth fighting for is a misguided, worldly notion.
 A life that revolves around pride, as you can imagine, is going to be tiring and painful, and not worth it.
 As people who seek spiritual transcendence, we should be still better than a Han Hsin, who led an ordinary existence, after all.
 Our goal is to rise above the ordinary and make strides toward higher realms.
 While we won’t go through what Han did, we will face insults and humiliation as we practice in this world, and they might be every bit as challenging.
 The strife that you experience with others may really grate on your soul, and be every bit the equal to what Han went through—if not harder.

 You also need to be able to forgo the things that people normally long for and are attached to.
 This takes time to accomplish.
-It’s not something that can be done overnight, any more than could becoming holy.
+It’s not something that can be done overnight, any more so than becoming holy.
 But you shouldn’t take a relaxed approach just because we know it takes time.
 It’s a problem if you take my words to be license for being lax.
 To follow a sacred path requires the ultimate dedication and effort.

 You also need to preserve your virtue, maintain your integrity, and refrain from acting impulsively.
 You can’t simply do whatever you would like to; you have to uphold your character.
 It’s common in Asian culture to believe that you can “make merit” by doing good deeds.
 But as practitioners we strive to preserve the merit, or virtue, we have, rather than seek to gain more.
 People often strive to gain virtue or blessings by doing good works, and hope to secure a better next life.
 But from our perspective, the next life isn’t a concern for you, since you will be freed from reincarnation if you achieve enlightenment.
 A second reason we opt to preserve virtue is that the two kinds of matter carried on our bodies weren’t built up over just one lifetime, but trace back over many lives.
 And besides, you could scour an entire city and not find even one genuinely good deed to perform—even if you did this daily.